spike01/tdl-warmup/README.md

 # tdl-warmup

-The sample warmup code to kickstart the competition
+Warmup code provided to kickstart the challenge.

 ## A. How to run the challenge